Getty Images

 1. Share sustainability content on social media

 For example, the sustainable fashion brand Rapanui developed a catalog of products made from sustainable materials, such as certified organic cotton, which is grown without harmful pesticides and fertilizers.
-Its factories that manufacture the company's products run on renewable energy.
+The factories that manufacture the company's products run on renewable energy.

-Social media content that addresses Rapanui's sustainability efforts regularly outperforms the brand's other product-based content by over 300% in reach and engagement, said Hannah Rochell, content lead at Teemill.
+Social media content that addresses Rapanui's sustainability efforts regularly outperforms the brand's other product-based content by over 300% in reach and engagement, said Hannah Rochell, former content lead at Teemill.
 Rapanui uses Teemill as its e-commerce platform.

-"Our customer base is politically and socially engaged in tackling sustainability issues worldwide," she said.
+"Our customer base is politically and socially engaged in tackling sustainability issues worldwide," Rochell said.
 "By creating content that is relevant to their interests, we position ourselves as a driving force of change in the industry and create a community of engaged customers who share our values."

 2. Create personalized, sustainable offerings